dextor1944-create/dex/README.md

 ## License

 The project is licensed under the [Apache License, Version 2.0](LICENSE).

+As well as Dextor Foba